omgnoe/echochat/README.md

                         │
                         ▼
               ┌─────────────────┐
+              │  EchoChat Server│
-              │  EchoChat Serve │
+              │   (v1.2.0 ZK)   │
               │                 │
               │  ❌ No plaintext│
+              │  ❌ No nicknames│
-              │  ❌ No user data│
+              │  ❌ No user IDs │
               │  ✅ Only tokens │
+              │  ✅ Only hashes │
               │  ✅ Encrypted   │
               │     payloads    │
               └─────────────────┘